-To ensure Channel 4's process of responding to queries is as efficient as possible, we have posted some of the more frequently asked questions received by the Channel 4 Freedom of Information team here.
+To ensure Channel 4's process of responding to queries is as efficient as possible, here are some of the more frequently asked questions received by the Channel 4 Freedom of Information team.

 - How was Channel 4 set up?